 Safety on the Tiguan is comprehensive, including autonomous emergency braking, lane keeping assistance (which is annoying – you’ll turn it off), and brakes which will hold the car stationary after a crash, preventing you rolling forward further.

 There’s also a pedestrian-safe bonnet which pops up, front and rear parking sensors, a reversing camera, seatbelt pre-tensioners and a heap of airbags.

 Yes, it’s a five-star safety-rated car, both in ANCAP and EuroNCAP.

 Volkswagen has done something quite cool with the Tiguan 162TSI.
 The three numbers signify the engine’s power – and there’s plenty of it.

 Having taken the engine out of the Golf GTI and stuck it into the Tiguan, it may lose a few kilowatts compared with the Golf, but that’s still 217bhp in the old money.
 Not bad for a family bus.

-The 2.0-litre turbocharged four-cylinder makes a great noise, too, and with 350Nm on tap it gives the Tiguan plenty of punch when called for.
+The 2.0-litre turbocharged four-cylinder makes a great noise, too, and with 350Nm on tap, it gives the Tiguan plenty of punch when called for.
 Interestingly, it does lose out on the Golf’s excellent six-speed DSG and replaces it with a much slower-shifting seven-speed dual-clutch.

-The Tiguan engine is very quiet when you aren’t up it, but its initial response isn’t as brisk as you may expect – the combination of turbo lag, DSG and a fair lug of weight do add up.
+The Tiguan engine is very quiet when you aren’t gunning it, but its initial response isn’t as brisk as you may expect – the combination of turbo lag, DSG and a fair lug of weight do add up.

 That also translates to higher fuel consumption.
 The Tiguan is rated at 8.1L/100km but when hustled along, the Tiguan will drink a lot more, hitting the tens (and beyond) quite often.